ishcherbinin/telegram-trading-platform/README.md

 REFPRICE_UPDATE_FREQUENCY=60 is the frequency of updating the reference price in seconds

+REFERENCE_DATA_TABLES_PATH="./tables/" is the path to the folder where reference data tables are stored

 ```
 4. Install requirements and python if it is needed
 ```